February

 Where are tech job postings concentrated?

-Regional hiring patterns shift
+Regional hiring patterns show mixed recovery

 Who are companies hiring right now?